NOXCIS/gateway-rs/README.pisces.md

 onboarding = "ecc://i2c-1:96?slot=15"
 ```

-You may need to adjust the I2C bus (`i2c-1`) and slot numbers based on your specific P100 configuration.
+You may need to adjust the I2C bus (`i2c-1`) and slot numbers depending on your specific device configuration.

 ## Troubleshooting

-If you encounter issues with the ECC608 chip, verify:
+### Common Issues

+1. **I2C Device Access**
+   - Check that `/dev/i2c-1` exists on your Pisces P100
-1. The I2C device is accessible (check with `ls -l /dev/i2c*`)
+   - Verify with `ls -l /dev/i2c*`
-2. The Docker container has proper permissions to access the device
-3. The correct slot numbers are configured in settings.toml

-For general gateway issues, check the logs:
+   - You may need to use a different I2C device path

+2. **Build Failures**
+   - Try building with `./build-pisces.sh --clean`
+   - Make sure Docker has enough resources allocated
+   - Check that QEMU emulation is installed correctly

+3. **Container Won't Start**
+   - Check logs with `docker logs helium-gateway`
+   - Verify I2C access permissions
+   - Ensure port 1680 isn't already in use

+For detailed logs and diagnostics:
 ```bash
 docker logs helium-gateway
 ```

-## Maintenance
+## Updates

-To update the gateway software:
+To update to a newer version of the Helium Gateway software:
 1. Pull the latest code
-2. Rebuild using the build script
+2. Rebuild using `./build-pisces.sh --clean`
-3. Stop and remove the old container
+3. Stop and remove the old container: `docker rm -f helium-gateway`
-4. Run a new container with the updated image
+4. Start a new container with the updated image